 Software Required for Operating System on Raspberry

-Copy the link and past in your browser.
+Copy the link and paste into your browser.

 Download Raspbian for Operating System on Raspberry